Associate Professor and Department Chair, Anthropology

 Department of Anthropology

 - Trained in philosophy, anthropology, history, and archaeology, Dr. Sayers is a Historical Archaeologist who works in the United States.
-Currently, his Great Dismal Swamp Landscape Study is exploring the social and economic history of communities that existed in the swamp interior from 1607 up through the Civil War.
+Currently, his Great Dismal Swamp Landscape Study is exploring the social and economic history and world of resistance communities that thrived in the swamp interior from 1607 up through the Civil War.
 The project includes several scholars from around the U.S. Dr. Sayers is also working to develop an archaeological project centered on transient laborers and hobos in 1920-1950 America.
 Additionally, Dr. Sayers is developing a novel animal emancipation agenda for historical archaeology, he is elaborating original marronage theories and perspectives, he is engaged in the politics of the "Underground Railroad", and, he continues his work the 19th century transition to agrarian capitalism in the Midwest and beyond.
 Dr. Sayers works with many undergraduate and graduate students in all of these projects and research areas.

 DegreesPhD, Historical Archaeology (Anthropology), College of William & Mary